hyperledger/besu-docs/docs/global/how-to/troubleshoot/Troubleshooting.md

 ## Unsupported address exception while running from Docker

-While [running Besu from a Docker image](../../get-started/install/run-docker-image.md), you might get the following exception:
+While [running Besu from a Docker image], you might get the following exception:

 ```bash
 Unsupported address type exception when connecting to peer {}, this is likely due to ipv6 not being enabled at runtime.